 The Commission assists in decision-making on responding to external cyber threats wherever needed.
 It also directly funds the ongoing EU Cyber Diplomacy Support Initiative.

-The EU cooperates on defence in cyberspace through the activities of the European Defence Agency, as well as ENISA, Europol and the Directorate-General in the Commission responsible for defence industry.
+The EU cooperates on defence in cyberspace through the activities of the European Commission, the European External Action Service (EEAS), the European Defence Agency, as well as ENISA and the European Union Agency for Law Enforcement Cooperation (Europol).

 Cyber capacity building in third countries